| |

 Visa for Timor Leste

 Everybody else can acquire a visa on arrival (30$) at Dili International Airport or seaport ONLY!
-This means you cannot just turn up at Mota’ain (the overland border crossing with Indonesia) and get a visa on arrival if you’re not from an EU or Schengen country!
+This means you cannot just turn up at Mota’ain (the overland border crossing with Indonesia if taking the bus) and get a visa on arrival!

-If you’re from the US, UK, Australia, Canada, etc., and want to travel to Timor Leste from Kupang, you must go to the Timor Leste Consulate in Kupang and apply for an Authorization Letter, which will give you the right to enter Timor Leste overland.
+If you’re from the US, UK, Australia, Canada, etc., and want to enter Timor Leste via the Mota’ain border, you must go to the Timor Leste Consulate in Kupang and apply for an Authorization Letter, which will give you the right to enter Timor Leste overland.

-I haven’t done this myself as I have an EU passport.
+I haven’t done this myself as I have an EU passport and I entered Timor Leste visa-exempt.
 However, I’ve read reports that it could be as quick as 1 day or as slow as 3 days.
 You have to go and check for yourself.

 Other Entry Requirements